Skip to main content

 The following provisions will govern the acceptance of applicants for the Gertrude Studer Memorial Scholarship:

-• Applicants must be graduating seniors who have all basic credits for college or proper vocational or technical school entrance.
-A “proper vocational or technical school” is defined as a post-secondary institution where credits can be transferred to a state accredited four-year college.
+• Applicants must be graduating seniors who have all basic credits for college, vocational or technical school entrance.

 • Applicants must be a permanent resident of Williams County and attend a high school located within Williams County.